Ira-Project/lastword/Initial Customers/Experiment 2 - Email.md

 There is a calendly link that we'd like teachers to sign up for a demo.
 However we have also given the option to reply to the email and set up a time.

 ### Learnings
+- In many schools the librarian seems to be responsible for the education technology decisions